apt-get2Update/Learn-python-100/26_Day_Python_web/26_python_web.md

 <div class="container">
   <h1>About {{name}}</h1>
   <p>
-    This is a 30 days of python programming challenge.
+    This is a   Learn python programming challenge.
 If you have been coding this far, you are awesome.
 Congratulations for the job well done!
   </p>
 </div>